arenaxr/arena-unity/README.md

 - **ArenaClient** is a Singleton class, meant to be instantiated only once to control the auth and MQTT communication flow.
 - **ArenaObject** is a class for each GameObjects to publish to the ARENA, accessing the publish and subscribe MQTT methods through **ArenaClient.Instance**. `ArenaClient` will manage attaching `ArenaObject` to Unity GameObjects for you.

+## Library Development:
+Almost all steps to develop the library are the same, just prepare a development project using the [Library Usage](#library-usage) steps, except import the `ARENA Unity` package locally instead of from a Git URL.
+1. Clone this repo locally.
+1. Open `Window | Package Manager` and `+ | Add package from disk...`, use your local repo location.
+1. Create changes on a development fork or branch and submit a Pull Request.

 ## Deprecated Support Notes
 1. Determine when/how these steps are still needed (TODO mwfarb):
 1. Add NuGet community package manager to Unity runtime: https://github.com/GlitchEnzo/NuGetForUnity